A Relaxed Lagrange Multiplier Approach for Phase Field Models: The relaxed Lagrange multiplier method (RLM) for phase field models

-\subsection{Numerical Scheme}
+\subsection{Numerical scheme}

-In this section, we construct a semi-implicit first-order backward differentiation formulas (BDF) scheme, a second-order BDF2 scheme, and a second-order Crank-Nicolson (CN) scheme for the above system.
+In this section, we construct a semi-implicit first-order backward Euler (BE) scheme, a second-order backward differentiation formula (BDF2) scheme and a second-order Crank-Nicolson (CN) scheme for the reformulated system \eqref{MCH1}--\eqref{MCH3}.
 Additionally, we provide a proof that all of these schemes are unconditionally energy stable.